preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 High Priority Announcements settings
 ***************************************
-There are som settings available for High Priority Announcements.
+There are some settings available for High Priority Announcements.
 It can be reached by the cog wheel here:

 .. image:: high-priority-announcements-settings-cogwheel.png

-The following settings are available:
+You can set the following here:

 .. image:: high-priority-announcements-settings.png

-+ **Poll interval (minutes)**: Set a time interval in minutes on how often the page should poll for new announcements.
++ **Poll interval (minutes)**: Set a time interval in minutes for how often the page should poll for new announcements.
 Default=5 minutes.
 + **Background color** and **Text color**: You should primarily set colors through Theme colors in Omnia Admin (System/Settings/Default colors).
 If you still would like custom colors for the control, you can set them using these two options.